-Fear and gophers – a tale of empowerment
+Fear and gophers – a tale of courage and empowerment

 My backyard wall, (walls are common around houses in Arizona), backs up to a shallow ravine, commonly called a “wash” in neighborhoods like mine.
 I love the privacy the wash provides between my home and the neighbors’ homes.
 My neighbors can’t see me on my patio in my pajamas!